Empower Your Practice

 Journal for Practice Managers

-Why Are Patient Demographics Important in Health and Social Care?
+Why Is Demographic Data Important in Health and Social Care?

 Sanitary and demographic data play a crucial role in evaluating the health of a population.
 Healthcare authorities rely on information about population size to develop plans for health improvement, determine the quantity and location of medical facilities, and plan the training of medical staff.